What should you think about when hosting a virtual event?

 Now that you’ve pulled off a virtual gala, would you do anything differently in the future?

-The challenges I’ve mentioned will be things to consider and improve upon, as well as continuing to learn from best practices for virtual events.
+The challenges I’ve mentioned will be things to consider and improve upon.
 With the success of our online gala, we’re considering the best ways to engage and inspire our supporters at future events, whether in-person, online, or a hybrid.

 We were thrilled to be a partner in VFC’s event branding, and be a small part of the success of their first virtual gala.